adwolfe/PumpController/README.md

 Here, I am using two fixed concentrations as input to the system: one tube contains no salt, while the other has some arbitrarily high value (I usually use 100 mM NaCl).
 I then combine these two proportionally using a static mixer to generate a final delivered concentration.
 This means I can deliver various concentrations in an analog, rather than digital, manner.
 This setup affords a lot of flexibility in protocol design, and even allows for introduction of linear changes in salt concentration (as shown in the screenshot).
 It is not perfect, but it works pretty well!

 Although it was written for salt, you could feasibly use this with any soluble molecule.
+You would want to use some other feedback mechanism besides conductivity to validate your "concentrations" match expectations.
+I have used low concentrations of fluorescent dyes (e.g. TAMRA) and measured in the background, which works pretty well<sup>2</sup>.

 ### System setup